The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Empirical Validation: Credit Scoring Case Study

 \section{Empirical Validation: Credit Scoring Case Study}

-In this section, we evaluate the algorithms introduced earlier using a large, real-world credit-scoring dataset with progressively arriving alternative data.
-We show that optimal switching times vary systematically with cost parameters and learning-curve dynamics, consistent with the predictions in Section~\ref{sec:solution}.
+In this section, we evaluate the algorithms introduced earlier using a large, real-world credit-scoring dataset with alternative data.
+We show that optimal switching times vary systematically with learning-curve dynamics and cost parameters, consistent with the predictions in Section~\ref{sec:theory}.
 We further find that using an appropriate sequential evaluation algorithm can deliver value close to the oracle benchmark and substantially outperform common one-shot baselines.